aws-samples/usage-report-for-aws-waf-classic-rules/README.md

 - waf-regional:ListWebACLs
 - waf-regional:ListResourcesForWebACL

-#### S3 (if writing the report to an S3 bucket):
+#### S3 (only needed if writing the report to an S3 bucket):

-s3:PutObject
+- s3:PutObject

 #### Example Policy:

-To create the required IAM role for this code, [create an IAM policy](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user.html) with the required permissions and then [assume the role](https://repost.aws/knowledge-center/iam-assume-role-cli):
+To create the required IAM role for this code, [create an IAM policy](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user.html) with the required permissions and then [assume the role](https://repost.aws/knowledge-center/iam-assume-role-cli).
+Substiture the <BUCKET_NAME> for your bucket in the policy below if you need to write the report to S3, otherwise do not include the S3 PUTOBJET permission:

 ```bash
 aws iam create-policy \